Last Judgment

+The Last Judgment is a concept found across the Abrahamic religions and the Frashokereti of Zoroastrianism.

-Christianity considers the Second Coming of Jesus Christ to entail the final judgment by God of all people who have ever lived, resulting in the approval of some and the penalizing of others.
-The concept is found in all the canonical gospels, particularly in the Gospel of Matthew.
-The Christian tradition is also followed by Islam, where it is mentioned in the 43rd chapter (Az-Zukhruf) of the Quran, according to some interpretations.
-Christian futurists believe it will follow the resurrection of the dead and the Second Coming of Jesus, while full preterists believe it has already occurred.
-The Last Judgment has inspired numerous artistic depictions.
+Christianity considers the Second Coming of Jesus Christ to entail the final judgment by God of all people who have ever lived, resulting in the salvation of a few and the damnation of many.
+Some Christian denominations believe most people will be saved, some believe most people will be damned, and some believe the number of the saved and of the damned is unknown.
+The concept of the Last Judgment is found in all the canonical gospels, particularly in the Gospel of Matthew.
+The Christian tradition is also followed by Islam, where it is mentioned in many chapters of the Quran, according to some interpretations.

+The Last Judgment has inspired numerous artistic depictions, including painting, sculpture and evangelical work.